Top 10 Vitamins for Energy and Tiredness

 • Vitamin C — 80 mg: Antioxidant support and helps with iron absorption

-• Rhodiola Rosea: An adaptogen shown to reduce mental fatigue and improve focus under stress
+• Rhodiola Rosea: An adaptogen shown to reduce mental fatigue, improve focus, and provide stress relief

 • Citicoline: Supports dopamine health and brain energy